Conducts college courses for undergraduate students by performing the following duties.

 - Uses computer based programs for individualized and group instruction.

 - Assign and evaluate student projects and assist students with lab projects

 - Performs related duties such as advising students on academic and vocational curricula, and acting as adviser to student organizations.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 EDUCATION and/or EXPERIENCE

 While performing the duties of this job, the employee is regularly required to talk or hear.
 The employee frequently is required to stand.
 The employee is occasionally required to walk; sit; use hands to finger, handle, or feel; and reach with hands and arms.
-The employee must regularly lift and/or move up to 10 pounds, frequently lift and/or move up to 25 pounds, and occasionally lift and/or move up to 50 pounds.
+The employee is also occasionally required to climb, stoop, bend, crawl and lift arms above head and shoulders to demonstrate and operate teaching equipment applicable to specific classes and labs.
+The employee must regularly lift and/or move up to 10 pounds, frequently lift and/or move up to 25 pounds, and occasionally lift and/or move up to 50 pounds or more.

-While performing the duties of this job, the employee is occasionally exposed to risk of electrical shock.
+While performing the duties of this job, the employee is occasionally exposed to moving mechanical parts and other hazards common to a heating, refrigeration, and air conditioning repair facility.
 The noise level in the work environment is usually moderate.